Jack Abernathy: Early life

 He was born on January 11, 1876, to Martin Van Buren Abernathy and Kittie Williams in Bosque County, Texas.
 In 1882 his family moved to Nolan County, Texas, and entered the cattle business.
 In 1887 at age 11 he worked as a cowboy for the A-K-X Ranch and helped drive a large herd of cattle 500 miles to market at Englewood, Kansas.

 Career

 To support his family, Abernathy traveled the country catching wolves and sold them to zoos, circuses, and traveling shows.
 His traveling show caught the attention of President Theodore Roosevelt, who invited Abernathy to go on a wolf hunt with him and some of his colleagues on a ranch in Oklahoma.
 By the end of the wolf hunt, Abernathy and Roosevelt were good friends.
-Abernathy spent his time catching wolves until he was the age of twenty eight when his friend President Roosevelt appointed Abernathy as the federal U.S. Marshall over the Oklahoma territory in 1906, making him the youngest U.S. Marshal in history.
+Abernathy spent his time catching wolves until he was the age of thirty when his friend President Roosevelt appointed Abernathy as the federal U.S. Marshal over the Oklahoma Territory on February 8, 1906.

 In 1907, his wife died, leaving Abernathy alone with his children.
 Abernathy resigned his post of U.S. Marshal in 1910 and moved his family to Wichita Falls, Texas, during the oil boom to become a wildcatter.